BrianInGermany/Xzerpt/README.md

     ```
   - Pressing `Cache Card` will add the card to temporary storage.
 When you're done caching cards, click `Download and Clear Cache` to get your CSV file.

-  - Caveat: The ¥ symbol is the delimiter and using one in the template will break the CSV creation.
+  - Caveat: The `¥` symbol is the delimiter and using one in the template will break the CSV creation.
 Substitute them with some other character.

 ### 2. Card generation

 - Click the `Create Cards from CSV` button on the homepage to open the card creator.
-- Open the generated CSV file, copy and paste its contents and press `Generate Cards`:
+- Drag and drop IdeaStackr CSVs into the field, and press `Generate Cards`:

     <img src=".\exampleImages\cardcreator.png" alt="cardcreator" width="70%"/>